Importance: Value of importance and desire to be important

 Importance is not automatically a good thing.
 In some cases, it is even obviously a bad thing.
 For example, the fact that the black death traveled from Asia to Europe was an important event.
 But, due to its tragic consequences, it was not a good thing to happen.
 So a central aspect of the value of importance is whether the difference in question is positive or negative.
 Being important because one discovers a cure for cancer is a valuable form of importance while being important because one causes a global pandemic is a bad form of importance.
 This is a key difference since some people may be driven by a desire for importance independent of whether it is positive or negative.
 In this case, they may cause a lot of havoc to the world around them if they are under the impression that they can only achieve importance through a negative impact.
 For example, someone may "try to become important by assassinating a political leader or cultural figure" without caring about the negative side effects of this act.

 On the psychological level, the impression of being important does not always correspond to someone's actual importance.
-For example, a descendent of a world-historic individual may think themselves important because of this connection even though they have had very little impact on the world.
+For example, a descendant of a world-historic individual may think themselves important because of this connection even though they have had very little impact on the world.

 Related concepts and theories

 Ethics, morality, and normativity

 Importance plays various roles in ethics, for example, concerning what reasons we have for an action, how we should act, and what merits attention.
 Questions of importance play a direct role in morality.
 According to utilitarians, for example, only the consequences of an action in terms of well-being are important for its moral value.
-Various Kantians are diametrically opposed to this view by holding that all that matters on the moral level is the motivation for the action.
+Various Kantians are opposed to this view by holding that all that matters on the moral level is the motivation for the action.

 Importance is a normative property.
 This means that importance claims constitute reasons for actions, emotions, and other attitudes.
 People are usually justified to give preferential treatment to things that are important to them.
 So if something is important to someone then it is appropriate for them to care about it: it becomes worthy of the caring attitude.
 However, caring about something is irrational or inappropriate if the thing lacks importance to the person.
 For example, it is not important whether a pedestrian steps on the sidewalk cracks or not, which is why caring about this fact is inappropriate.
 Ideally, the degree of caring should correspond to the importance of the thing: the more important it is, the higher the adequate degree of caring.
 This has a direct impact on how one behaves towards this thing: what a person cares about is what guides this person's conduct and affects how they live their life.
 It involves both agency and a rudimentary form of self-consciousness: to care about something is to be invested in it and to identify with the corresponding value.